yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 Last month, [Behunin](https://github.com/behunin) contributed a new GPU queue implementation intended to improve the performance of submission handling from the emulated game.
 Some time after this, freezing issues in `Fire Emblem: Three Houses` started cropping up.
 After a long trail of hunting, byte[] thought the issue had been found and fixed by pull requests [#8483](https://github.com/yuzu-emu/yuzu/pull/8483) and [#8538](https://github.com/yuzu-emu/yuzu/pull/8538), but more careful debugging revealed that the cause of the freeze was unfortunately from the new GPU queue implementation!
-[Morph](https://github.com/Morph1984) stepped up and {{< gh-hovercard "8542" "reverted the use of the new queue implementation" >}}, finally fixing the issue, at least for now.
+[Morph](https://github.com/Morph1984) stepped up and {{< gh-hovercard "8542" "reverted the use of the new queue implementation," >}} finally fixing the issue, at least for now.

 {{< imgs
 	"./feth.png| Don't ask (Fire Emblem: Three Houses)"